 - Dining Room

 - Non Smoking Only

 About this PropertyHILTON HEAD ISLAND.
-This four bedroom home is newly refreshed for your next holiday.
+This four bedroom home is freshly modernized for your next holiday.

-The enormous, sunken, living room has a couch, adore seat, two chairs, sizable wall-mounted flat screen TV, DVD, decorative fireplace, slider to pool area with a view of the golf course.
-The dining room is open to the living room and kitchen and has a table that seats six.
-The kitchen is entirely supplied with stainless steel appliances and a bar area with four stools.
+The cavernous, sunken living room includes a couch and 2 chairs around the huge TV with an additional sitting area overlooking the pool and golf course, ideal for playing games or a peaceful place to read a rent.
+There is also a decorative fireplace and a slider to the pool area.
+The radiant dining room is open to the living room and kitchen and has a table that seats eight.
+The splendid kitchen is completely supplied with stainless steel appliances and a bar area with four stools.

 The first bedroom is off of the kitchen and has two sets of bunk beds, a TV, and a private bathroom, which can also be shared.
-The second bedroom, which is the master, is down the hall and has a king bed, TV, DVD, a slider to the pool area, and a enormous private bathroom with a Jacuzzi tub, separate stand-up shower, double sinks, and a walk in closet.
-The third bedroom has a king bed, flat screen TV, private bathroom with a stand alone shower.
+The master bedroom is the ideal sanctuary after a long day on the beach.
+Featuring a king size bed, TV/DVD, sizable walk in closet, and pretty master bathroom.
+The third bedroom has a king bed, flat screen TV, private bathroom with a standing shower.
 The fourth bedroom has a queen bed, flat screen TV, and a slider to the outdoor space that leads to the pool area.
-This bedroom uses a bathroom that is accessed from the hall and has a stand alone shower.
+This bedroom uses a bathroom that is accessed from the hall and has a standalone shower.